Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

   <img src="/assets/images/docs/konnect/konnect_service_docs_description.png" />
 </p>

 All service descriptions are managed from the **Documentation** section in the service overview.
-Once you've uploaed the markdown file, you have a preview of how it will render, the option to edit, and a view of the publication status.
+Once you've uploaded the markdown file, you have a preview of how it will render, the option to edit, and a view of the publication status.
 You can also create a hierarchy between the docs you upload that will be reflected in the way they're displayed in the Dev Portal.

 ## API specification